Taillefer

 Taillefer (Incisor ferri, meaning "hewer of iron") was the surname of a Norman jongleur (minstrel), whose exact name and place of birth are unknown (sometimes his first name is given as "Ivo").
 He travelled to England during the Norman conquest of England of 1066, in the train of William the Conqueror.
 At the Battle of Hastings, Taillefer sang the Chanson de Roland at the English troops while juggling with his sword.
 An English soldier ran out to challenge him and was killed by Taillefer, who then charged the English lines alone while singing and was engulfed, killing at least four more English in the process.
-Strangely, Taillefer is not depicted, by name at least, on the Bayeux Tapestry.
+Taillefer is not depicted, by name at least, on the Bayeux Tapestry.
+Due to this, some people do not believe in Taillefer.

 Wace mentions Taillefer in the Roman de Rou (c.
 1170):